dsobkow/Back-End-NC-News/README.md

 GET /api/articles/:article_id
 ```

-Get an individual article
+Gets an individual article

 ```http
 GET /api/articles/:article_id/comments
 ```

-Get all the comments for a individual article
+Gets all the comments for a individual article

 ```http
 POST /api/articles/:article_id/comments
 ```

-Add a new comment to an article.
+Adds a new comment to an article.
 This route requires a JSON body with body and created_by key value pairs
 e.g: `{"body": "This is my new comment", "created_by": <mongo id for a user>}`

 ```http
 PUT /api/articles/:article_id
 ```

-Increment or Decrement the votes of an article by one.
+Increments or decrements the votes of an article by one.
 This route requires a vote query of 'up' or 'down'
 e.g: `/api/articles/:article_id?vote=up`

 ```http
 PUT /api/comments/:comment_id
 ```

-Increment or Decrement the votes of a comment by one.
+Increments or decrements the votes of a comment by one.
 This route requires a vote query of 'up' or 'down'
 e.g: `/api/comments/:comment_id?vote=down`

 ```http